Coronavirus: Nursing home in lockdown after staff member tests positive for Covid-19

 • Covid 19 coronavirus: Isolated New Zealand community Hicks Bay plans road-blocks to stop visitors

-Heritage Lifecare Group chief executive Norah Barlow confirmed the worker had returned from Zimbabwe on March 10 and due to there being no travel restrictions in place or self-isolation rules, returned to work on March 15 for her night shift.
+Heritage Lifecare Group chief executive Norah Barlow confirmed the worker had returned from Zimbabwe on March 10 and due to there being no travel restrictions or self-isolation rules in place, she returned to work on March 15 for her night shift.

-Barlow said the worker then called up and advised her manager that she had a headache and was told to stay home and seek medical advice which she did.
+Barlow said the worker then phoned her manager and advised that she had a headache.
+She was told to stay home and seek medical advice, which she did.

 She was tested for Covid-19 and her results came back positive yesterday.

 Barlow said as soon as they received the results they put the village into a 48-hour lockdown and have been seeking advice from the Ministry of Health.
-The village has been in lock down since Saturday night.
+The village has been in lockdown since Saturday night.

-The 11 residents who were cared for by her will be self-isolated for 14 days.
+The 11 residents who were cared for by her will each be isolated for 14 days.

-"Night shift is not really close contact, but could have been in contact.
+"Nightshift is not really close contact, but could have been in contact.
 So it's those people we are directly talking with whereas everyone else is getting an email and advice."

 The village was also told that none of the elderly residents would be tested unless they started showing symptoms, but after speaking with family members it had sought further advice from the Ministry of Health.